 Survey of Approaches to Educational Planning (SAEP)

-Statistics Canada was approached by Human Resources Development Canada (HRDC) to conduct a cross-sectional survey which would examine how Canadians are preparing their children for post-secondary education.
+Statistics Canada was approached by Employment and Social Development Canada (ESDC) to conduct a cross-sectional survey which would examine how Canadians are preparing their children for post-secondary education.

 Parents/guardians can participate in several ways.
 They can pro-actively plan for the financing of their children's post-secondary education by putting aside savings for that purpose and by actively participating in government sponsored mechanisms that facilitate savings for post-secondary education (i.e., Registered Education Savings Plans (RESPs), Canada Education Savings Grants (CESGs)).
 They can also prepare in a non-monetary fashion by encouraging, guiding and supporting their children through their early education, thereby laying the groundwork for successful participation in post-secondary education.